 Dr. Glenn Blodgett of Guthrie, Texas, became an AQHA director in 1991, and in 2011, elevated to director-at-large.
 Dr. Blodgett served on the AQHA Stud Book and Registration Committee and as its chairman.
 He also served on the American Quarter Horse Hall of Fame Selection Committee and the American Quarter Horse Foundation, and the AQHA Ranching and Marketing and Membership councils.

 Dr. Blodgett received his bachelor’s degree in animal science from Oklahoma State University and earned his degree in veterinary medicine from Texas A&M University, and has since been recognized as an outstanding alumnus by both universities.

 In 1982, Dr. Blodgett became the resident veterinarian and manager of the horse division at the Four Sixes Ranch.
 In his tenure at the Four Sixes, which is located near Guthrie, Texas, the ranch has become an all-time leading breeder of both racing and performance American Quarter Horses, and in 1993, won the AQHA Best Remuda Award.
 In addition to its cattle, the horse operation raises racing, performance and ranch horses.
 Dr. Blodgett is the recipient of the 2011 AQHA Racing Council Special Recognition Award.

-Sandy Arledge of Encinitas, California, begins her second term as a member of the Executive Committee.
+Sandy Arledge of Encinitas, California, was elected first vice president of AQHA.
 She has been an AQHA director since 1997 and elevated to director emeritus in 2011.
 She has served on the membership, shows and professional horsemen, judges, stud book and registration and hall of fame selection committees.
 Arledge also served on the nominations and credentials committee and served as the committee’s chairwoman in 2010.
 She currently serves on the foundation council.

 She received her bachelor’s degree from San Diego State University and her Juris Doctor degree from the University of San Diego School of Law.

 Arledge is active in the Pacific Coast Quarter Horse Association and California Horse Council.
 She owned and operated Sandy Arledge Quarter Horses and was a general partner and manager of Far West Farms, a full-service boarding facility in Del Mar, California.
 She has bred and trained numerous AQHA world champions and reserve world champions.
 She was named the 2010 Professional’s Choice Professional Horsewoman of the Year.